analogdevicesinc/msdk/Examples/MAX32675/I2C_SCAN/README.md

      -   Connect jumpers JP3 and JP4 (I2C0 pullup resistor enables).
 -   Connect I2C0 (SCL - P0.6, SDA - P0.7) to I2C bus.

+If using the MAX32675 RevB:
+-	Close I2C pull-up jumpers JP25 and JP26

 ## Expected Output

 The Console UART of the device will output these messages: